-You can watch all of the action of the new season in your region by following our guide below to getting a Bundesliga live stream - no matter where you are in the world.
+You can watch all of the remaining action of the season in your region by following our guide below to getting a Bundesliga live stream - no matter where you are in the world.

 - Catch the football from England with a Premier League live stream